Classic Texas Burger

 Burger

 • Form your patties so they are ¼ to ⅓ of an inch wider than the diameter of the buns you'll be serving them on.
-For a 6 ounce patty they will end up between ⅓ to ½ and inch thick.
-Season your patties with salt and black pepper and place them on a baking sheet.
+For a 6-ounce patty, they will end up between ⅓ and ½ inch thick.
+Season your patties with salt and pepper, then place them on a baking sheet.
 Refrigerate your patties for 10-15 minutes.

-• While the patties are being chilled in the refrigerator, preheat your grill or stovetop griddle over medium-high heat.
+• While the patties chill in the refrigerator, preheat your grill or stovetop griddle over medium-high heat.

-• Grill the burger patties to your desired level of doneness, usually about 4-5 minutes per side for medium-rare and 9-10 minutes for well-done.
-During the last minute of grilling, add a slice of cheese to each patty and cover with a lid to help the cheese get fully melted.
+• Grill the burger patties to your desired doneness, about 4-5 minutes per side for medium-rare and 9-10 minutes for well-done.
+In the final minute of grilling, add a slice of cheese to each patty and cover with a lid to help the cheese fully melt.

 Buns

-• Lightly spread a layer of butter on each cut side of the burger bun.
-Make sure to spread it all the way to the edges.
+• Lightly spread butter on each cut side of the burger bun.
+Make sure to spread it to the edges.

-• On a griddle over medium-high heat put the buttered side of the buns down and allow them to cook for about 1-2 minutes or until they are a golden brown.
+• On a griddle over medium-high heat, place the buttered side of the buns and cook for 1-2 minutes, until golden brown.

 Burger Assembly

-• Remove the pickles slices from their liquid and let them drain on a piece of paper towel.
+• Remove the pickle slices from their liquid and let them drain on a piece of paper towel.
 This will help prevent your bun from getting soggy.

 • Spread mustard evenly on the top half of each burger bun and set aside.

-• On the bottom bun add the diced onions then the cooked burger.
-Place 3-4 pickle slices on top of the burger patty then the top with the mustard coated top bun.
+• On the bottom bun, add the diced onion,s then the cooked burger.
+Place 3-4 pickle slices on top of the burger patty, then top with the mustard-coated top bun.

 Notes

-1. While the burger patties are being chilled in the refrigerator prep and toasting your burger buns to reduce the amount of time waiting for the burger to be assembled.
+1. While the burger patties are being chilled in the refrigerator, prep and toast your burger buns to reduce the amount of time waiting for the burger to be assembled.

 3. Be sure to check out the Key Ingredients along with the Recipe Tips and Notes sections found in the post, for more tips, options, substitutions, and variations for this recipe!
 You will also find step-by-step photos.